terraform-aws-modules/terraform-aws-rds/examples/enhanced-optimization/README.md

-# Complete RDS example for MySQL
+# Enhanced Optimizations RDS example for MySQL

 Configuration in this directory creates a set of RDS resources including DB instance, DB subnet group and DB parameter group.